Kenneth Johnson (American football)

-Kenneth Johnson (born December 28, 1963) is a former defensive back in the United States Football League and in the National Football League.
+Kenneth Johnson (born December 28, 1963) is a former defensive back in the United States Football League and National Football League.

 Biography

 Johnson was born on December 28, 1963, in Weir, Mississippi.
 Has a son named Biko Johnson and two daughters named Khenedi and Imani Johnson.

 Career

 Johnson was drafted by the New Jersey Generals in the 1984 USFL territorial draft and played for the Generals in 1984 and 1985.
 Johnson played with the Houston Oilers and Green Bay Packers during the 1987 NFL season.
 He played at the collegiate level at Mississippi State University.